New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 Travel time: 3 hrs 45 mins

-Before you reach Hunterville, we recommend taking the alternative route to Wellington stopping by Manawatu Gorge.
-This will just add 15 minutes to your drive time, but it’s well worth it to walk the family-friendly Tawa Loop Walk.
+Before you reach Hunterville, we recommend taking the alternative route to Wellington, stopping by Manawatu Gorge.
+This will add just 15 minutes to your drive time, but it’s well worth it to walk the family-friendly trails, such as the Tawa Loop Walk.

 Family Accommodation in Wellington